wptrainingteam/learn-wp-content/developer-learning-pathway/introduction-to-wordpress-blocks/04-block-functionality.md

 Once you've made the changes, save the file, and let the build run, or run the build command manually.

-When you refresh the post editor, you should see the block now displays the word "Copyright" followed by the copyright symbol and the current year.
+When you add the block to a post or page, you should see the block now displays the output you defined.

 ## Adding the block's save functionality